Medically Reviewed by Dr. Majid Tanveer, DVM

 From reducing nausea, bloating, and diarrhea to boosting a dog’s immune system and freshening his breath, rosemary is an effective remedy for several ailments.

-Not only does it helps maintain our dogs’ health, but this natural herbal supplement can also work wonders for dogs’ overall wellness.
+It helps maintain our dogs’ health, and this natural herbal supplement can also work wonders for dogs’ overall wellness.

 If your dog is experiencing an upset stomach due to food poisoning or bacterial infection, yellow calendula flowers are the perfect remedy.